 By the Gracious Vegan

-After pinning down Red and Green Thai Curry, I was still having trouble making a good Massaman curry, the scrumptious dish where vegetables swim in sweet peanut sauce.
+After pinning down Red and Green Thai Curry, I was still having trouble making a good Massaman curry, the scrumptious dish where vegetables swim in a sweet peanut sauce.
 We have a food cart in town that makes fabulous Massaman curry, so I had a very high standard to reach.
 Finally I succeeded.
-I have the discarded recipes and rejected homemade curry pastes to prove it.
-Once I tried the Maesri brand of curry paste and went back to the traditional way of preparing Thai curries, I was home free.
-This version is divine, Thai comfort food at its finest.
+But then I had the great idea to eliminate the saturated fat of the coconut milk.
+Using some raw cashews and coconut extract, I succeeded.
+If you didn't tell someone about the substitution, they would not likely notice.
+From 462 calories and 14 grams of saturated fat to 365 calories and 2 grams of saturated fat per serving....that's 12 grams difference in saturated fat per serving--as much as in a Burger King Whopper.

-- 1 Tablespoon of Thai thin soy sauce or more to taste
+- 1 Tablespoon of Thai thin soy sauce (or regular tamari or soy sauce)

 - 1 red bell pepper, seeds removed and sliced into 1/2 inch wide strips